philwareham/hive-framework/README.md

 A website development framework built with Grunt and Sass, and incorporating jQuery UI.
 The theme styling is intentionally minimal to make re-skinning easier.

-Source image files (Adobe Illustrator .ai and Adobe Photoshop .psd formats) are also included, within the `/src/assets/img/` directory.

 ## Supported web browsers

 * Internet Explorer 11.